 VR cannot pay for a Work Experience Placement that is longer than 12 weeks unless there is a vocational need and it is approved by the VR counselor's supervisor.
 When a supervisor approves increasing the length of a Work Experience, a VR3472 is not required.

-Any request to change the Work Experience Placement service description, process and procedure, or the outcomes required for payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented.

 …

-14.3.3 Outcomes Required for Payment
+14.3.3 Work Experience Placement Outcomes Required for Payment

 The Work Experience specialist documents in descriptive terms the information required on the VR1601, Work Experience Plan and Placement Report, including: